Hire LLM Developers

 5-Day Average Placement

-We match you with qualified LLM developers in 5 days on average, not the 42+ days typical with traditional recruiting firms.
+We match you with qualified LLM developers in 5 days on average.
+Traditional recruiting firms take 42+ days, and that's before the notice period.

 Top 3% Acceptance Rate

-Only 3 out of every 100 applicants make it through our vetting process.
-You get developers who've already proven themselves building production LLM applications.
+Only 3 in 100 applicants make it through our vetting process.
+Every developer you meet has already proven themselves building production LLM applications, not just completing side projects.

 Our placements stick.
 Nearly all clients keep their developers beyond the first year, proving the quality of our matches.